 Please ensure that healthy research dogs and cats have a chance to live in loving homes

 Dear [Decision Maker],

 I am writing to ask you to become a co-sponsor of HR 2850, which would require that suitable dogs and cats from Public Health Service research institutions are offered for adoption to animal shelters, individuals or rescue organizations instead of being immediately euthanized.
 Too often, animals used in research are routinely euthanized when a research or educational project is done, even though they may be otherwise suitable.
 This bill requires that animal care committees of research facilities that receive funds from the Public Health Service make reasonable efforts to offer healthy dogs and cats for adoption after the completion of any testing.
 This bill imposes no civil liability on any employee or agent of an animal care committee for actions required under the proposed law.
 The notion of adopting out animals from research has gained a great deal of support in recent years.
 California, Rhode Island, Illinois, and eight other states have enacted laws that require institutions receiving state and other public funding to adopt out dogs and cats after testing with the hopes of moving the animals into a happy retirement after spending their lives in research.
-Several other state legislatures are currently considering the passage of related bills this year.
+Several other state legislatures considered but did not pass similar bills, but more bills are likely to be considered in 2020.
 I hope that you will give your full support to the passage of this measure by becoming a co-sponsor in order to provide cats and dogs used in federal research an opportunity to be adopted into loving homes.
 Thank you for your consideration.